 When will US LNG Terminals switch off

-Now that even the most bull-headed traders have understood that high price LNG and the sellers market have gone away, the game has changed.
+Now that even the most bull-headed traders have understood that high-price LNG and the seller’s market have gone away, the game has changed.
 Prodigious additional amounts of LNG will hit the energy consumption world and the question of where it all shall go is burning on everyone’s mind.

 However, as strange as it seems, this is the less important issue.
 Because the volumes, albeit big, will come gradually and the market will have time to absorb.
 Don’t ever underestimate the capability of Europe to absorb huge amounts of gas once the price is right.

-The really thorny question is.
+The thorny question is.
 When will those pesky LNG sellers switch their liquefaction plants off as the price they can fetch for their LNG will not cover their big cost stacks anymore?
 Surely those capitalists have already run market simulations and when costs outweigh gains, they will lie low until the market comes again.
 Don’t you think?

-So, as a competitor, just aim at below marginal cost of the LNG producers and you are fine.
+So, as a competitor, just aim at below the marginal cost of the LNG producers and you are fine.
 Are you?

 Let’s get into the head of a US LNG producer.
 You have built your LNG plant and now the price has crashed.
 Two things happen here.